Connective tissue and functional gut disorders

 Connective tissue (CT) makes up the outermost layer of the digestive tract yet little is still known about its role in disorders affecting this area of the body.

-When CT is subject to inflamation, gastrointestinal symptoms and gastrointestinal dysfunction is common, but very little research has examined the role of non‐inflammatory connective tissue abnormalities in causing gastrointestinal symptoms and dysfunction.
+When connective tissue is subject to inflamation, gastrointestinal symptoms and gastrointestinal dysfunction is common, but very little research has examined the role of non‐inflammatory connective tissue abnormalities in causing gastrointestinal symptoms and dysfunction.

-Joint hypermobility syndrome (JHS) ‐ also known as Ehlers Danlos Syndrome type III (EDS III) – is a relatively common non‐inflammatory CT disorder affecting around 5% of the population.
+Joint hypermobility syndrome (JHS) and Ehlers Danlos Syndrome hypermobility type (also known as type III) have many overlapping features with some authorities suggesting that they are the same condition.
+They are relatively common non‐inflammatory CT disorders affecting around 5% of the population.
 Individuals affected by this have a phenotype (gene arrangement) which leads to a greater degree of joint flexibility (sometimes known as being double-jointed).

 Preliminary studies carried out by the researchers suggested that these individuals also experience problems with the digestive system and have abnormalities in its anatomy and physiology.
 As interesting, there is a suggestion that the prevalence of this phenotype is higher than expected in patients with functional gastrointestinal disorders (FGID), such as Irritable Bowel Syndrome (IBS), suggesting that patients with these CT disorders may be predisposed to developing GI dysfunction.
 To date this association between JHS and FGID has not been systematically studied.